 For 3 months, the researchers carefully examined the lipid levels, LDL and HDL cholesterol, and triglycerides, in regard to krill oil treatment.
 The study was published in the medical journal “Alternative Medicine Review” in 2004 (Vol. 9, No. 4).

-The study concluded that krill oil considerably reduces lipids and LDL triglycerides in the blood – while increasing HDL cholesterol levels, which is good.
+The study concluded that krill oil considerably lowers lipids and LDL triglycerides in the blood – while increasing HDL cholesterol levels.

-Even if you are thin and healthy, you can also have high lipids levels, which implies a series of cardiovascular or cerebrovascular diseases.
+Even if you are thin and healthy, you can also have high lipid levels, which implies a series of cardiovascular or cerebrovascular diseases.